NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Created by
 **********

-sources/recs/2009/tsv_maker.py (manually collapsed from Roof Material Unfinished Attic and Roof Material Finished Roof)
+sources/recs/recs2020/tsv_maker.py

 Source
 ******

-U.S. EIA 2009 Residential Energy Consumption Survey (RECS) microdata.
+U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

+Multi-Family with 5+ Units is assigned 'Asphalt Shingles, Medium' only.; Due to low samples, Vintage ACS is progressively grouped into: pre-1960, 1960-1999, and 2000+.; Geometry Building Type RECS is progressively grouped into: Single-Family (including Mobile Home), and Multi-Family.; Census Division RECS is coarsened to Census Region.

 .. _solar_hot_water: